aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/externalconnection/_index.md

 ### getCredentialsMethodType() {#getCredentialsMethodType--}

+<b>@deprecated.</b> Please use the 'credentialsMethodType' property instead.
 Specifies the authentication method to be used when establishing (or re-establishing) the connection.

 ```javascript
 getCredentialsMethodType() : CredentialsMethodType;